r7kamura/docomoru/README.md

 ```

 ## CLI
-`docomoru` executable is bundled to call use Docomoru from CLI.
+`docomoru` executable is bundled to call docomo API from CLI.

 ```
 $ docomoru <method> <arguments> [options]